-6.4 Crop Delivery Kits
+6.4 Crop Delivery

-Crop delivery is the process in which crop gets from the cutterbar to the crimper or opening at the back of the header.
-Optional crop delivery kits can optimize header performance for specific crops or conditions.
+Crop delivery is the process of how the crop gets from the cutterbar to the crimper or opening at the back of the header.

 6.4.1 Draper Deflector - Wide

 Wide metal draper deflectors attach to the inboard side of the endsheets to prevent material from falling through the gap between the endsheet and the draper.